 Coordinate locations of panels, annunciators and equipment with existing field conditions and Plant Staff.

-Coordinate conduit and cable runs with other contractors.
+Coordinate conduit and cable runs.
 Include fire proofing and fire stopping at penetrations.

 Coordinate locations of devices with reflected ceiling plans and wall elevations.

 Pre-installation Conference: Conduct conference at Project site.
 Conference should discuss all necessary coordination and outline specific interface details to be coordinated with the existing mail processing equipment and access control systems.